alex-karev/godot-simple-procedural-terrain/README.md

 # Godot Simple PCG Terrain

 A tool that helps to generate 3d terrains using your own generator script.
-It does all the hard job of generating 3d mesh with normals, UVs, collision shapes and chunk system while you can focus on writing a good generator script
+It does all the hard job of generating 3d mesh with normals, UVs, collision shapes, multiple materials and chunk system while you can focus on writing a good generator script

 <img src="https://i.imgur.com/zpNxsYH.gif"/>